rparnas/ry-docs/retro-software-compatibility.md

 * DOS applications generally run in the first 640 KB of memory, called *conventional memory*.
 Drivers such as for the CD-ROM, mouse, and sound card also consume this limited space, causing some programs (especially games) to run out of the conventional memory.
 You might see this in the form of an "out of memory" error presented by the program.
 * The address space between 640 KB and 1 MB is reserved for hardware and system functions.
 * Some programs such as games need a lot of conventional memory.
 You can see what programs and drivers are currently running, and what types of memory they are consuming, by entering `mem /C`.
-* If you encounter memory problems, there are two common approaches:
+* If you encounter memory problems, there are two common approaches, see below.
-  - Use memory-saving driver replacements that were written in modern times.
-  - Learn traditional **DOS** memory management.

-#### Memory-saving driver replacements
+##### Memory-saving approach 1: Driver replacements
 * This approach is commonly recommended by modern retro-computing guides.
 These drivers were designed to be smaller and more memory-efficient than many of the drivers that were commonly used during the DOS era.
 They could be run on real DOS hardware but were not part of a typical mainstream DOS setup.
 * For a smaller CD-ROM driver, use **Acer CDROM Universal ATAPI IDE Driver** (`VIDE-CDD.SYS`)
   - This usually comes as an installer, rather than a single file.